An exploration of technology’s impact on democracy – the good and the bad.

 Well, I want to change all that.
 This is my attempt to summarise core areas of technology research, current trends and their likely impacts on democracy.

 I’ve been working with technology, and observing and anticipating its social, economic and political impacts, for over three decades.

-You’ll find my related article, ‘Our Future State’, in the upcoming book ‘After Shock’, published February 2020 – commemorating 50 years since Alvin Toffler’s ‘Future Shock’ appeared.
+You’ll find my related article, ‘Our Future State’, in the book ‘After Shock’, published February 2020.
+It commemorates 50 years since Alvin Toffler’s ‘Future Shock’.

 Here’s a brief overview of the approach I use to baseline, research and analyse the intersection of technology and democracy.

 This work is built on good situational awareness of the state of current and emergent technologies, and related technology trends (‘Discovery‘); an analysis of the second order impacts of these technologies and trends on democracy (‘Analysis‘); and finally an exploration of how democracy needs to better understand and direct technology as a force for good (‘Adaptation‘)

 Discovery: core technologies

 Technologies in research and development fall into numerous categories.
 There’s no easy way to visualise these since many of them interact with and often depend upon each other – but here’s a simplified overview anyway.

 I’ll provide more detail on some of these here [link/page to come].